 Increasing partnership referrals remains a key focus for the Safe & Well team, particularly from hospitals and health care organisations.
-So far this is progressing well with current established partners.
+So far this is progressing well with a new partnership which has been established with Melksham Motor Spares to educate their 62 staff and generate income for our delivery.